aiengineeringforgrandmas/groq-prompt-engineer-toolkit/README.md

-## I ❤️ Making AI More Accessible to Beginners!
+## I ❤️ Making AI More Accessible for Beginners!

 I believe that AI should be accessible to everyone, regardless of their technical background.
 The AI Engineering for Grandmas project is a step towards that vision - Gregory Kennedy